Migraine in Aotearoa NZ survey participants

 All 530 respondents had either a positive score on the ID-Migraine testᵀᴹ and/or a migraine diagnosis from a health professional.
 The ID-Migraine testᵀᴹ is a set of three questions which helps to identify people with migraine disease.
 A positive test is when people answer ‘Yes’ to at least two of the three questions.¹ These questions are:

-Has a headache limited your activities for a day or more in the last three months?
-Activities refers to work, study, play or other things you needed to do in the day.
+1. Has a headache limited your activities for a day or more in the last three months?
+Activities refer to work, study, play or other things you need to do in the day.

 Of the 530 respondents, 95% reported that headache had limited activities in the last three months, 80% experienced nausea with their headache and 91% reported photophobia (sensitivity to light with a headache).